 We are pleased to welcome the R&D tax incentive practice from Glasshouse Advisory, comprising one Partner and approximately 10 people, to our Specialist Tax team across our Sydney, Brisbane and Melbourne offices.

 Glasshouse Advisory is a wholly-owned subsidiary of leading Asia-Pacific IP professional services group, IPH Limited.
-The IPH group’s core business is intellectual property (IP) services, while Glasshouse is a leading boutique provider of R&D incentive support, ably led by Sandra Boswell, a respected R&D expert.
-Sandra has more than 20 years of experience in the field of R&D incentives and Government grant programs and has held numerous positions on Boards, including her current roles as a Non-Executive Director for the Sisters of Charity Foundation and Director of the Global Legal Entity Identifier Foundation.
+The IPH group’s core business is intellectual property (IP) services, while Glasshouse is a leading boutique provider of R&D incentive support, ably led by Sandie Boswell, a respected R&D expert.
+Sandie has more than 20 years of experience in the field of R&D incentives and Government grant programs and has held numerous positions on Boards, including her current roles as a Non-Executive Director for the Sisters of Charity Foundation and Director of the Global Legal Entity Identifier Foundation.

 Following a review of Glasshouse Advisory’s business IPH Limited made the decision to find a new home with greater alignment to Glasshouse’s specialist services.